 When traveling to New Mexico, Millay stayed at the Inn of the Turquoise Bear in Santa Fe, known among the locals there as the Witter Bynner House.
 You can book a room there that is named for this esteemed guest.

-The Whitehall Inn is the third stop on our Maine Author Adventures Trail!
+The Whitehall Inn is the fourth stop on our Maine Author Adventures Trail!